Monroe Doctrine: Roosevelt Corollary

-The Roosevelt Corollary was invoked to intervene militarily in Latin America to stop the spread of European influence.
+The Corollary was invoked to intervene militarily in Latin America to stop the spread of European influence.
 It was the most significant amendment to the original doctrine and was widely opposed by critics, who argued that the Monroe Doctrine was originally meant to stop European influence in the Americas.
-They argued that the Corollary simply asserted U.S. domination in that area, effectively making them a "hemispheric policeman."
+Christopher Coyne has argued that the addition of the Corollary to the Monroe Doctrine began the second phase of "American Liberal Empire" and "can be understood as a foreign policy declaration based on military primacy."
+It initiated a tectonic shift in the political and economic relations between the United States and Latin America, and with European governments.
+Other critics have argued that the Corollary asserted U.S. domination in the area, effectively making them a "hemispheric policeman".

+The early decades of the 20th century saw a number of interventions in Latin America by the U.S. government often justified under the Roosevelt Corollary to the Monroe Doctrine.
+President William Howard Taft viewed dollar diplomacy as a way for American corporations to benefit while assisting in the national security goal of preventing European powers from filling any possible financial power vacuum.

+The United States launched multiple interventions into Latin America, resulting in U.S. military presence in Cuba, Honduras, Panama (via the Hay–Bunau-Varilla Treaty and Isthmian Canal Commission), Haiti (1915–1935), the Dominican Republic (1916–1924) and Nicaragua (1912–1925 and 1926–1933).
+U.S. marines began to specialize in long-term military occupation of these countries, primarily to safeguard customs revenues which were the cause of local civil wars.

+The Platt Amendment amended a treaty between the U.S. and the Republic of Cuba after the Spanish–American War, virtually making Cuba a U.S. protectorate.
+The amendment outlined conditions for the U.S. to intervene in Cuban affairs and permitted the United States to lease or buy lands for the purpose of the establishing naval bases, including Guantánamo Bay.

 Lodge Corollary

-The so-called "Lodge Corollary" was passed by the U.S. Senate on August 2, 1912, in response to a reported attempt by a Japan-backed private company to acquire Magdalena Bay in southern Baja California.
+The so-called "Lodge Corollary" was passed by the U.S. Senate on August 2, 1912, in response to a reported attempt by a Japan-backed private company to acquire Magdalena Bay in Baja California Sur.
 It extended the reach of the Monroe Doctrine to cover actions of corporations and associations controlled by foreign states.

-Global Monroe Doctrine

-Scholars such as Neil Smith have written that Woodrow Wilson effectively proposed a "Global Monroe Doctrine" expanding US supremacy over the entire world.
-Some analysts assert that this prerogative for indirect control and sporadic invasions and occupations across the planet has largely come to fruition with the American superpower role since World War II.
-Such a expansion of the doctrine is premised on the "nominal equality" of independent states.
-Such superficial equality is often undermined by material inequality, making the US a de facto global empire.
-Smith argued that the founding of the United Nations played a role in the establishing this global protectorate situation.